-Average water and electrical use are included in your rent.
-However, this is average Italian water and electrical use.
+Average Italian water and electrical use are included in your rent.
 This means that you are expected to conserve whenever possible by doing simple things like turning off the lights as you leave a room and taking relatively short showers.
 In the winter, if you find a way to trick the thermostat and keep the temperature of the apartment higher than it was set, and you therefore use double the amount of utilities than average, you will be charged for the difference.
-Similarly, in the summer, if you turn on the ventilators in every room and keep them running all day, whether anyone is home or not, you will incur extra charges.
+Similarly, in warmer weather, if you turn on the ventilators in every room and keep them running all day, whether anyone is home or not, you will incur extra charges.